Benign Paroxysmal Positional Vertigo

 Symptoms of the following disorders can be similar to those of BBPV.
 Comparisons may be useful for a differential diagnosis.

 Meniere's disease is a disorder characterized by recurrent vertigo, unilateral hearing loss and ringing sounds in the affected ear (tinnitus).
 It is associated with swelling (dilation) of the membranous labyrinth (endolymphatic hydrops) in the ear.
 The attacks of vertigo in Meniere's disease appear suddenly and usually last a few hours.
 Vertigo consists of the sensation that the room or objects are rotating around an affected individual.
 The dizziness often subsides gradually.
-The attacks may be associated with nausea and vomiting.
+The attacks may be of vertigo are often associated with nausea and vomiting.
 Affected individuals may have a recurrent feeling of fullness or pressure in the affected ear, and hearing tends to fluctuate.
 Over the years, hearing may progressively worsen.
-Tinnitus may be constant or intermittent.
-The sounds may be more intense before, after or during an attack of vertigo.
+Tinnitus often develops on the affected side and may be more intense before or during an attack of vertigo.
 Usually, one ear is affected, but both ears are involved in 10 to 15 percent of individuals with Meniere's disease.
 (For more information on this disorder, choose "Meniere's" as your search term in the Rare Disease Database.)

 Labyrinthitis is a disorder characterized by inflammation and swelling of the inner ear.
-The labyrinth is the series of interconnected tubes and cavities within the inner ear.
-Labyrinthitis may be associated with vertigo that is usually triggered by movement.
+The membranous labyrinth is the series of interconnected tubes and cavities within the inner ear.
+Labyrinthitis is an inflammatory condition, probably caused by one of many possible viruses and leads to vertigo that is evoked by head movements.
 Vertigo can result in loss of balance.
 Nausea and vomiting may also occur.
 Hearing loss in the affected ear is typical.
 Labyrinthitis is usually caused by viral infection and much less commonly by bacterial infection.

 Vestibular neuritis is very similar to labyrinthitis except that hearing is unaffected.
 Like labyrinthitis, it is usually caused viral infection of the vestibular nerve of the ear.
 Since some viral infections may cause patchy inflammation of the vestibular nerve and labyrinth, some have proposed the term neurolabyrinthitis be used to include both labyrinthitis and vestibular neuritis.
 The vestibular nerve carries information from the inner ear to the brain regarding head movement.
 There are two vestibular nerve branches and when either one is affected by an infection it leads to imbalance and vertigo.
 Vestibular neuritis may follow a viral upper respiratory tract infection.